Exploring Bishop on Foot

 Don’t forget to pop into the Bishop Visitor Center and meet a few of us.
 Our space may be small, but we are packed with information on the eastern Sierra and like nothing more than to help you with your vacation plans.
 Pick up maps, local lore, souvenirs and make a couple of new friends.

 - Bishop is a dog-friendly town.

-The goal of the Bishop Dog Park is to create a well maintained, fenced, off-leash area where well-behaved canines and their owners can exercise and play.
-Located behind the Bishop City Park, there is are two areas, one for larger dogs and one for the smaller pooches.
+The goal of the Bishop Dog Park is to create a well-maintained, fenced, off-leash area where well-behaved canines and their owners can exercise and play.
+Located behind the Bishop City Park, there are two areas, one for larger dogs and one for smaller pooches.
 The dog park is open from one hour before sunrise to one hour after sunset.
 You’ll find water for your dog and a safe place to run off-leash.

 More information: http://www.cityofbishop.com/departments/parks-and-recreation/dog-park/

 Bishop has been around a long time and many of the buildings in and around downtown reflect its history.
 You’ll find stately bank buildings, gorgeous Victorian homes, and everything in between.

 In 1862, Samuel A Bishop established a town near the Saint Francis Ranch he founded.
 That town was called Bishop Creek.
 It grew, and in April 1903 was incorporated as the City of Bishop.
 You can read more about the history of Bishop here: http://www.cityofbishop.com/about-bishop/city-history/